leafagriculturedemo/arcgis-with-leaf-samples/README.md

 ### How to use the Leaf sample toolbox

-This is a ready-to-use sample, so you can use it directly in ArcGIS Pro.
+This is a ready-to-use sample, you can use it directly in ArcGIS Pro.
 You will need a Leaf account to use it and you can create it [here](https://withleaf.io/account/quickstart).

 1 - Download the `Leaf Agriculture.atbx` file and move it to a desired folder;
 2 - Connect the folder with your Catalog and access it;